 Example: The Runner has a Femme Fatale installed and chose a Tollbooth with its "when installed" ability.
 When the Runner encounters the Tollbooth, they pay 1[c] to bypass the Tollbooth with Femme Fatale.
-Because the resolution of Femme Fatale's ability causes the encounter to end, the pending ability from Tollbooth fails to trigger.
+Because the resolution of Femme Fatale's ability causes the encounter to end, the pending ability from Tollbooth cannot be triggered.
 The Runner does not pay 3[c], and the run does not end.

 - 9.2.9.
-An INTERRUPT WINDOW is a priority window that opens just before an effect would resolve when one or more players have abilities that could modify that imminent effect.
-See section 9.8.3 for rules on prevention and avoidance, and section 9.8.2 for rules on "additional" abilities. - a.
-Each interrupt window is associated with the single imminent effect being modified by the abilities triggered during the window. - b.
+An INTERRUPT WINDOW is a priority window that opens just before an instruction would resolve when one or more players have abilities that could modify that imminent instruction.
+See section 9.8 for rules about interrupt abilities. - a.
+Each interrupt window is associated with the single imminent instruction being modified by the abilities triggered during the window, and with a fixed set of conditional ability interrupts determined as the window opens. - b.
+As an interrupt window opens, before players receive priority, the expected effects of the imminent instruction are determined, any applicable replacement effects are applied, and then relevant conditional abilities become pending.
+See section 9.8.4. - c.
 Interrupt windows give both players priority, starting with the active player.
-When the active player passes, the inactive player receives priority.
-When the inactive player passes, the interrupt window closes. - c.
-During an interrupt window, the player with priority has the option to trigger abilities they control that can modify the imminent effect. - d.
-The player with priority during an interrupt window may trigger their pending abilities in any order until they decide to pass, regardless of ability type.
-They do not need to trigger mandatory abilities before optional ones.
-Each ability they trigger must be fully resolved before another is chosen. - The player with priority cannot pass if they control any mandatory abilities that could modify the imminent effect.
-They may pass with optional conditional abilities still pending, in which case those abilities lose their pending status without triggering.
-Section 9.6.3 describes the differences between mandatory and optional conditional abilities.
+When a player passes, the other player receives priority.
+Players continue to exchange priority until a player who receives priority from their opponent passes without resolving any other option available to them.
+Once this happens, the interrupt window closes. - d.
+During an interrupt window, the player with priority has the option to trigger an interrupt ability they control that is relevant to the imminent effect.
+See section 9.8.2. - e.
+The player with priority during an interrupt window may trigger their abilities in any order until they decide to pass.
+They do not need to trigger mandatory abilities before optional abilities or trigger conditional abilities before paid abilities.
+Each ability they trigger must be fully resolved before another is chosen. - f.
+The player with priority cannot pass if they control any pending mandatory abilities that are still relevant to the imminent effect.
+They may pass with optional conditional abilities still pending.
+(Section 9.6.9 describes the differences between mandatory and optional conditional abilities.)
+Once a player has passed, if they receive priority again, they may continue to trigger paid abilities and pending conditional abilities that are relevant.
+As the interrupt window closes, any remaining pending conditional abilities lose their pending status.

 9.3.
-Simultaneous Effects and Chain Reactions
+Interpreting Card Text